openharmony/docs/en/application-dev/reference/apis/js-apis-worker.md

     workerPort.postMessage(obj2);     // No serialization error occurs when passing obj2.
 }
 workerPort.onmessageerror = function(e) {
-    console.log("worker.js onmessageerror");
+    console.log("worker.ts onmessageerror");
 }
 workerPort.onerror = function(e) {
-    console.log("worker.js onerror");
+    console.log("worker.ts onerror");
 }
 ```

 ### Memory Model
 The worker thread is implemented based on the actor model.
-In the worker interaction process, the JS main thread can create multiple worker threads, each of which are isolated and transfer data through sequentialization.
+In the worker interaction process, the JS main thread can create multiple worker threads, each of which are isolated and transfer data through serialization.
 They complete computing tasks and return the result to the main thread.

 Each actor concurrently processes tasks of the main thread.
 For each actor, there is a message queue and a single-thread execution module.
 The message queue receives requests from the main thread and other actors; the single-thread execution module serially processes requests, sends requests to other actors, and creates new actors.
 These isolated actors use the asynchronous mode and can run concurrently.

 ### Precautions
-- Currently, a maximum of seven workers can co-exist.
+- Currently, a maximum of eight workers can co-exist.
 - In API version 8 and earlier versions, when the number of **Worker** instances exceeds the upper limit, the error "Too many workers, the number of workers exceeds the maximum." is thrown.
-- Since API version 9, when the number of **Worker** instances exceeds the upper limit, the business error "Worker initialization failure, the number of workers exceeds the maximum" is thrown.
+- Since API version 9, when the number of **Worker** instances exceeds the upper limit, the business error "Worker initialization failure, the number of workers exceeds the maximum." is thrown.
 - To proactively destroy a worker thread, you can call **terminate()** or **parentPort.close()** of the newly created **Worker** instance.
 - Since API version 9, if a **Worker** instance in a non-running state (such as destroyed or being destroyed) calls an API, a business error is thrown.
 - Creating and terminating worker threads consume performance.
 Therefore, you are advised to manage available workers and reuse them.
 - Do not use both **new worker.Worker** and **new worker.ThreadWorker** to create a **Worker** project.
 Otherwise, **Worker** functions abnormally.
 Since API version 9, you are advised to use [new worker.ThreadWorker](#constructor9).
 In API version 8 and earlier versions, you are advised to use [new worker.Worker](#constructordeprecated).
 - When creating a **Worker** project, do not import any UI construction method (such as .ets file) to the worker thread file (for example, **worker.ts** used in this document).
 Otherwise, the worker module becomes invalid.
 To check whether any UI construction method has been imported, decompress the generated HAP file, find **worker.js** in the directory where the worker thread is created, and search for the keyword **View** globally.
 If the keyword exists, a UI construction method has been packaged in **worker.js**.
 If this is your case, change the directory level of **src** in the statement **import "xxx" from src** in the worker thread file.
+- A maximum of 16 MB data can be transferred during inter-thread communication.

 ## Sample Code
 > **NOTE**<br>